just-the-docs/just-the-docs/docs/navigation-structure.md

 The main navigation for your Just the Docs site is on the left side of the page at large screens and on the top (behind a tap) on small screens.
 The main navigation can be structured to accommodate a multi-level menu system (pages with children and grandchildren).

-By default, all pages will appear as top level pages in the main nav unless a parent page is defined (see [Pages with Children](#pages-with-children)).
+By default, all pages will appear as top level pages in the main navigation unless a parent page is defined (see [Pages with Children](#pages-with-children)).
+Selecting a top level page reveals links to all its children and grandchildren.
+Configuration options allow hiding links to grandchildren until their parent is selected, and revealing all links to children of top level pages (see [Navigation Display Levels](#navigation-display-levels)).

 ---